 3. American Express Blue Cash Everyday Card

-Best for: Everyday expenses at U.S. gas stations, supermarkets and department stores
+Best for: Everyday expenses at U.S. gas stations, supermarkets and online retail stores

-American Express may have a reputation for being incredibly exclusive and requiring good to excellent credit for all of its credit cards.
-However, the Blue Cash Everyday Card is a great reward credit card for beginners.
-It comes with no annual fee and offers a 3% cash-back rate at U.S. gas stations, supermarkets and department stores for up to $6,000 of purchases every year.
+American Express may have a reputation for being incredibly exclusive and requiring excellent credit for all of its credit cards.
+However, the Blue Cash Everyday Card is a great rewards credit card for those with good to excellent credit.
+It comes with no annual fee and offers 3% cash back at U.S. supermarkets, on U.S. online retail purchases and at U.S. gas stations on up to $6,000 per year in each of these categories.
+After the category caps are hit 1% back will be earned and all other eligible purchases also earn 1% back.

 Credit Card Preapproval